robenkleene/design-references/houdini/houdini.md

 - Click on the lower right to switch between "Auto Update" and "Manual", with Manual selected, the view only updates with the cycle arrows symbol is clicked.

-## Rendering

-Select the "Render View" tab and click "Render"

 ## Projects

 Projects are designed to help manage projects that have more than one scene file (`.hip`).